input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-3.md

 In the third exercise, we will make sure that you can:

-i)              Set up the keys for a relay and a stake pool;
+1. Set up the keys for a relay and a stake pool;
-ii)             Handle the Key Evolving Signature Scheme;
+2. Handle the Key Evolving Signature Scheme;
-iii)            Start the relay and the stake pool.
+3. Start the relay and the stake pool.

 As before, if you have any questions or encounter any problems, please feel free to use the dedicated Telegram channel.
 IOHK staff will be monitoring the channel, and other Pioneers may also be able to help you.